Ministry-of-CBT/Project-CBT/README.md

 # Build

-clone repositiory. run packwiz runner temp.bat and then input 'packwiz curseforge export.'
+clone repositiory. run packwiz runner temp.bat and then input 'packwiz curseforge export.' import the exported zip to the launcher that supports curseforge modpacks and boom. greg greg greg